 The Eiffel Tower is the most iconic monument in the whole of Paris and a must for first-time visitors to the city.
 Seven million tourists travel from all over the world every year to admire the tower's graceful structure and see its magical hourly sparkle.
 Those who make it up the 704 steps (the less daring can take the lift) are rewarded with an incomparable view of the city.

 The Pompidou may be even more famous for its controversial architecture than its collection of modern art, sculptures and installations.
-Its busy and colourful exterior sets it apart from any other building in Paris and is certainling worth a visit.
-Step inside and you'll find a boutique library, quirky eateries and the crème de la crème of modern art.
+Its busy and colorful exterior sets it apart from any other building in Paris and is certainly worth a visit.

-One of Paris' liveliest and most charming areas is the Latin Quarter on the Seine's left bank.
-Home to one of the world's oldest and most prestigious university, the Sorbonne, the area is still popular among students today for its bars, bistros and character.
+One of Paris' liveliest and most charming areas, the Latin Quarter situated on the Seine's left bank, is home to one of the world's oldest and most prestigious universities, the Sorbonne.
 The Latin Quarter is also home to Paris' oldest English language bookshop, Shakespeare and Company.